Genesis 6, 7, 8.

 The account of Noah and the flood is filled with many unusual details that are debatable and can soak up much study time without much learning gained.
 Who were the “Nephilim” (6:4)?
 Was the flood worldwide or regional?
 It this study, we may not answer such questions adequately but we will focus on the overall teaching of the narrative.

 1. Read Genesis 6:1-8.
-What is the purpose of this first paragraph in the flood narrative?
-What sin is being referred to?
+How does the first paragraph connect to the flood narrative?
 What do we learn about sin in Gen 6v5-7?

-What was the sin- the “sons of God” married the “daughters of men”?
+What was wrong with the “sons of God” marrying the “daughters of men”?
+Two views,

 What we learn about sin.

-First - the seriousness of sin, v7: “I will wipe mankind, whom I have created, from the face of the earth” God cannot tolerate evil, while there is belief today in heaven and to a lesser extent, hell - belief in Judgment Day has gone.
+First - the seriousness of sin, v7: “I will wipe mankind, whom I have created, from the face of the earth” God cannot tolerate evil.

 Second, sin begins within: “the thoughts of [the] heart” (v5).
-The internal forming of sin can grow even before it erupts into behaviour.
+The internal forming of sin can grow even before it results in action.

-Third - the content of sin: “every inclination of the…heart was only evil…” This does not mean the human heart is only evil, but that the heart inclines to evil.
-The NIV’s “inclination” translates the word ‘yeser’, which refers to a potter shaping clay into a vessel.
-The word means purpose.
-It means that even when we are doing a good thing, our motives and purposes are tainted.
-Everything we do is with the goal of being our own saviour and lord of our own lives (Rom 1:18ff)
+Third - the content of sin: “every inclination of the…heart was only evil…” Note that the heart ‘inclines to evil,’ this does not mean the human heart is only evil.
+Everything we do is done with the goal of being our own saviours and lords of our own lives (Rom.
+1:18-25).

 Fifth - the universality of sin.
-Notice that there are no exceptions in the human race with regard to sin.
-Born of Adam, all humankind is wicked (v.
-5a).
+NB. there are no exceptions in the human race with regard to sin.
+Born of Adam, all humankind is wicked (v5a).
 Sons of Adam’s thoughts are “all” evil (v5b) at their core, and deserve to be destroyed (v7).
 No exceptions noted (Rom.
 3:10-20).

 Genesis 6:8 reads, “Noah found chen in the eyes of the LORD.”
 Chen is the Hebrew for “favour”, meaning “grace”.
-Note that verse 9 is not the reason for verse 8.
+Note that verse 9b is not the reason for verse 8.
 Verse 9 tells us that Noah was “a righteous man, blameless. . . and he walked with God.”
-But we know from 6:5-7 of the universality of sin and judgment - no exceptions: All mankind was to be wiped from the face of the earth.
+But we know from 6:5-7 sin is universal and judgment too- no exceptions: All mankind was to be wiped from the face of the earth.
 This is in tune with other Bible teaching (Rom 3:10, 23; 6:23).

 So why did Noah escape the flood?